Tuftsin: Immunmodulating activity

 Tuftsin acts at the level of antigen processing.
 Antigen uptake by T-lymphocytes is enhanced when a given antigen is processed in the presence of tuftsin.
 Maximal effect was measured at tuftsin concentration 5 x 10−8 M. This process is highly specific and dependent on the structural integrity of tuftsin.
 Tuftsin-antigen complexes are very immunogenic.
 The number of antigen-forming cells increases following injections of tuftsin T-dependent antigen.
 Tuftsin enhances the antigen-dependent cell-mediated immunity.
 Spleen cell cytotoxicity is augmented to a significant degree.

 Effect of cell cytotoxicity

 The enhancement of antitumour immune response by immunomodulators is capable of stimulating reticuloendothelial and T-cell-mediated tumour destruction.
 The effect of tuftsin on augmentation of cellular cytotoxicity was evaluated both in vitro and in vivo.

 Nontoxicity for animals and humans

-In different animal models, tuftsin showed no toxicity when administrated intravenously or intraperitoneally.
+In different animal models, tuftsin showed no toxicity when administered intravenously or intraperitoneally.
 In a phase I study, tuftsin was shown to be nontoxic in adult human patients with advanced cancer when it was injected once intravenously (0.96 mg/kg body weight).
 Extensive augmentation of white blood counts and enhanced cytotoxicity of lymphocytes was notable.
 No detectable tuftsin-related toxicity was noticed in human patients during a phase II study, where the peptide was injected intravenously twice a week at total doses of 5 mg per injection.